OLC-Bioinformatics/STEC-Genomic-Characterisation/README.md

 Assessment of Shiga Toxin-Producing Escherichia coli* (N. Shubair, Carleton University, in collaboration with the Canadian Food Inspection Agency).

-The thesis cites this repository in the Methods of Chapters 2 and 3 as the source of the custom comparison scripts and of all analysis and plotting code.

 ## What this repository contains